General Institutional Information

 FERPA gives parents certain rights with respect to their children’s education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
 Under FERPA, students have the right to:

 - Request an amendment of their educational records to ensure that the records are not inaccurate,

 - Consent to disclosure of personally identifiable information contained in their educational records,

 - File with the U.S. Department of Education a complaint regarding an alleged violation under the FERPA act or its implementing regulations, The department’s address is Family Policy Compliance Office; U.S. Department of Education; 400 Maryland Avenue, S.W.; Washington, DC 20202-4605.

 - Obtain a copy of the School’s student records policy (see below)

 - For additional information on FERPA, visit the U.S. Department of Education website

 Price of Attendance

-Tuition at the Cleveland campus is currently $16,990 for radio and television broadcasting and $11,250 for emphasis programs.
+Tuition at the Cleveland campus is currently $17,975 for the Radio and Television Broadcasting Program and $11,905 for Emphasis programs.
 Tuition charges are divided evenly between the two terms.
 All students also pay a $125 Enrollment Fee and an Ohio Student Information Fee of $25.
 Books and lab fees are included in tuition charges.
 The Cost of Attendance used for all students at the campus, which includes indirect costs such as room and board, transportation, personal expenses, and loan fees, as well as the direct costs (tuition, fees, supplies) is shown below:

 |Books and Supplies||$125|